majsylw/Introduction-to-Object-Oriented-Programming/README.md

 ## Features
 List of features ready and TODOs for future development
-* Solutions for some excercises
+* Solutions for all excercises

 To-do list:
-* Create solutions for all laboratories
 * Create comprehensive notes

 ## Status